White Eyeball Table Lamp

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Manufacturer: Elma, Ljubljana, Slovenia.

-These lights are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
-However, these lights were never made or sold by these companies.
-These lamps were a big success in The Netherlands and Belgium (Benelux) in the 1970s.
-Sometimes you find it as a light by Hustadt Leuchten from Germany.
+These lamps are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
+However, these lamps were never made or sold by these companies.
+They were a big success in The Netherlands and Belgium (Benelux) in the 1970s.
+Sometimes you find it as a lamp made by Hustadt Leuchten from Germany.

 Links (external links open in a new window)